fleetdm/fleet-gitops/README.md

-# Best practice
+# Fleet GitOps

 This folder illustrates the best practice for using Fleet with a GitOps workflow.

+How to setup a GitOps workflow to manage Fleet:

+1. Clone this repository.

+2. Make any changes to policies, queries, controls, and more defined in the files.

+3. Create your own GitHub repository and push your cloned and modified code to your repo.

-Soon, a Fleet user will be able to clone this repository, push up the contents of this `best-practice/` folder to their organization's repository, and add Fleet's open-source [GitHub action](https://github.com/fleetdm/fleet-mdm-gitops) to the repo.
-When the user makes changes to any file, the action will run and update Fleet.
+4. Add Fleet's open-source [GitHub action](https://github.com/fleetdm/fleet-gitops) to your repo.
+Now, when anyone makes a change to any file, the action will run and update Fleet.

-> The GitHub action is not ready for use with this best practice.
-The action only supports configuration profiles, disk encryption and OS updates for macOS.

 #### Structure:

-- `mdm-profiles` - folder for configuration profiles.
-These profiles are referenced in `no-team.controls.yml` and team level `controls.yml`.
+- `lib/` - folder for policies, queries, configuration profiles, scripts, and agent options.
+These files can be referenced in top level keys in the `default.yml` file and the files in the `teams/` folder.
-- `scripts` - folder for scripts.
-These scripts are referenced in `no-team.controls.yml` and team level `controls.yml`.
-- `policies` - folder for shared policies.
-These policies are referenced in `default.policies.yml` and team level `policies.yml`.
-- `queries` - folder for shared queries.
-These queries are referenced in `default.queries.yml` and team level `queries.yml`.
-- `default.policies.yml` - top-level file with all global policies (aka policies assigned to **all hosts**).
-- `default.queries.yml` - top-level file with all global queries (aka queries that run on **all hosts**).
-- `no-team.controls.yml` - top-level file with controls (configuration profiles, OS updates, setup experience, and scripts) that apply to **hosts assigned to "No team"**.
-- `default.settings.yml` - top-level file with settings.
-These settings get applied to **hosts assigned to "No team"**.
-When a new team is created, it gets these settings.
+- `default.yml` - file that defines the queries, policies, controls, and agent options for all hosts.
+If you're using Fleet Premium, this file updates queries and policies that run on all hosts ("All teams").
+Controls and agent options are defined for hosts on "No team."
-- `teams` - folder for teams in Fleet.
-These folders contain team-level policies, queries, controls, and settings.
+- `teams/` - folder for teams in Fleet.
+These files define the controls, queries, policies, and agent options for hosts assigned to the specified team.
-  - `<team name>` - folder for each team, with team-specific configs.
-    - `<team name>.policies.yml` - policies config for a specific team.
-(Team name is duplicated in file name for easy searching.)
-    - `<team name>.queries.yml` - queries config for a specific team.
-(Team name is duplicated in file name for easy searching.)
-    - `<team name>.controls.yml` - controls config for a specific team, including configuration profiles, OS updates, setup experience, and scripts.
-    - `<team name>.settings.yml` - settings config for a specific team, including agent options, command-line flags, and more.
-Team settings override global settings.